-APIs or Application Programming Interfaces have taken the world the storm and have played a major part in the digital transformation in the IT, commercial, and energy sectors.
+APIs or Application Programming Interfaces have taken the world by storm.
+They’ve played a major part in the digital transformation in the IT, commercial, and energy sectors.
 And while many people come across the term pretty frequently, it is often viewed as a buzzword.
-Lots of people remain confused over what and API exactly is or what they do.
+Lots of people remain confused over what an API exactly is or what they do.

 It is important to understand that APIs are more than an abstract concept and that many aspects of the modern world rely on them to function properly.
-This article will look at APIs and how they work and explain the inner workings without getting overly technical.
+This article will look at APIs and how they work and explain their inner workings.

 What are APIs?

 An API is an intermediary software or middleman between two applications.
-In other words, they let two different applications communicate with each other.
-Put simply, an Application Programming Interface is the messenger that relays your request to another application and then delivers their response back to you.
+In other words, they enable different applications to communicate or connect with each other.
+Put simply, an API is a messenger that relays your request to another application and then delivers their response back to you.

 APIs are like building blocks for programmers.
 They allow programmers to create complex processes over and over again by reusing codes instead of starting from scratch every single time.
 This is crucial because APIs enable speed and flexibility, which is what the world is demanding right now.